Skip to main content

 Anomaly detection for your scans with ScanGuard

-Get alerts and insights on anomalies in your QR Code scan patterns
+Get alerts and insights on potential anomalies in your QR Code scan patterns

 Bidisha Sinha avatar